gitlabhq/omnibus-gitlab/README.md

 PassThroughPattern: (packages\.gitlab\.com|packages-gitlab-com\.s3\.amazonaws\.com)
 ```

-Read more about `apt-cacher-ng` and the reasons why this change is need [on the packagecloud blog](http://blog.packagecloud.io/eng/2015/05/05/using-apt-cacher-ng-with-ssl-tls/).
+Read more about `apt-cacher-ng` and the reasons why this change is needed [on the packagecloud blog](http://blog.packagecloud.io/eng/2015/05/05/using-apt-cacher-ng-with-ssl-tls/).

 #### GitLab is unreachable in my browser